Don Quarrie: Athletics career

-In 1976 after winning the AAA's 100/200 titles Quarrie could finally compete at the Olympics without injuries.
+In 1976 after winning both the 100 and 200 AAA Championships titles at the 1976 AAA Championships, Quarrie could finally compete at the Olympics without injuries.
 He first made the 100 m final, which he led until overtaken by Trinidadian Hasely Crawford.
 In the 200 m Quarrie led the pack coming out of the turn and held off all challenges to take the title in 20.22.

 At the 1978 Commonwealth Games he won his third consecutive 100 m title but was eliminated in the 200 m after a cramp attack.
 Quarrie's participation in his fourth Olympics in Moscow was in doubt after he was involved in a car crash the previous year.
 He recovered in time to compete but was eliminated in the 100 m semi-finals.
 His title defense failed in the 200 m but he did make the final and finished third, adding a bronze medal to his collection.

+Quarrie won two more British AAA Championships over 200 metres in 1978 and 1982.

 By 1984 Quarrie was no longer among the world's best in the individual sprint events and it was therefore no surprise he was eliminated in the heats of the 200 m event at the Los Angeles Olympics.
-However, he won a fourth Olympic medal with the Jamaican 4x100 m relay team, which finished second behind the United States.
-His final competitive race was a 200m in London in September 1984, in which he finished 3rd.
+However, he won a fourth Olympic medal with the Jamaican 4 × 100 m relay team, which finished second behind the United States.
+His final competitive race was a 200 m in London in September 1984, in which he finished 3rd.